Summer Institute

 - CV

-Student applications will be evaluated based on student background, knowledge, training, and experience, as well as the degree to which students have the skills and the abilities to work in a fast-paced, collaborative environment.
-The ideal participant will be collaborative, curious, and a rapid learner.
+Student applications will be evaluated based on student background, knowledge, training, and experience, including work in a collaborative environment.
+The ideal participant will be committed to advancing water prediction, collaborative, curious, and a rapid learner.